Research Interests: Sociolinguistics; media studies

 Joined Walden: 2016

-About Catherine: I am a contributing faculty member in Walden University's Center for Academic Excellence.
+About Catherine: I am a contributing faculty member in Walden University's Office of Academic Support.
 Teaching is my passion, and I have experience teaching a variety of English and communication courses.
 I also helped create a local community English program in Washington, DC.
 In addition to teaching, I love conducting research.
 My research interests include sociolinguistics and media studies.
 I hold a PhD in English, an MA in Corporate and Public Communication, a BA in Journalism, and an AA in Communication.
 In my spare time, I enjoy reading, watching movies, and lounging with my family.

 Kelly, C. (2019).
 The destructive consequences of materialism: Portrayals of the American dream in The Ticket.
 Session presented at Southwest Popular/American Culture Association's 39th Annual Conference, Albuquerque, NM.